QUEEN: From the Collection of CCH Pounder

 Celebrating Black Womanhood.

 Featuring artwork by Africans, African-Americans, and artists from the Diaspora, the pieces on display in Queen are drawn from the personal collection of award-winning actress CCH Pounder, and span a range of styles and mediums.

 Over the course of her long and distinguished career, Emmy-nominated Guyanese-American actress CCH Pounder has made a name for herself in more than just one discipline: her talents extend to the world of art collecting, too.

-Featuring sculptures, paintings, and mixed media works by such luminaries as Betye and Alison Saar, Kehinde Wiley, and countless others (including a few pieces by the collector herself), Pounder's robust collection celebrates black "feminine beauty, identity, and power," says a past review from New Orleans' Times-Picayune.
+Featuring sculptures, paintings, and mixed media works by such luminaries as Betye and Alison Saar, Kehinde Wiley, and countless others.
+Pounder's robust collection celebrates black "feminine beauty, identity, and power," says a past review from New Orleans' Times-Picayune.

 CCH Pounder has over 100 film and TV credits to her name, as well as 4 Emmy Award nominations.

 Harmonia Rosales, Betye Saar, Kehinde Wiley (painter of President Obama's official portrait), and others appear in Pounder's collection.

 A quick look at the exhibitionThis collection grapples with themes of representation, as well as the power of black womanhood, through a range of artistic styles.
 Experience CCH Pounder's collection today.